spacemeshos/testnet-guide/ffnet.md

 You can also request some Smesh from the ffnet tap by copying and pasting your account address from your wallet screen into the [ffnet discord channel](https://discord.gg/KyyQKst).
 This should allow you to execute Smesh transactions before getting your first reward.

 ## How long will this net run?
-Until we soft launch the open Spacemesh testnet.
-Likely around 1-2 weeks.
+Until we soft launch the open Spacemesh Tweedledee testnet.
+Likely until March 1st 2020.

 ## How do I give feedback, get help or report a bug?
 Use the [ffnet discord channel](https://discord.gg/KyyQKst).